Lions Clubs International

 After contacting similar groups around the United States, an organizational meeting was held on June 7, 1917, in Chicago, Illinois, USA.
 The new group took the name of one of the invited groups, the "Association of Lions Clubs," and a national convention was held in Dallas, Texas, USA in October of that year.
 A constitution, by-laws, objects and a code of ethics were approved.

 Within three years, Lions became an international organization.
 Since then, we've earned high marks for both integrity and transparency.
-The association has grown to include nearly 1.45 million men and women in more than 45,000 clubs located in 206 countries and geographical areas.
+The association has grown to include over 1.4 million men and women in more than 46,000 clubs located in over 200 countries and geographical areas.

 We're a well-run organization with a steady vision, a clear mission, and a long and proud history.